practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 - brackets: []

 Another good source of Oz knowledge is the PhD thesis of Tobias Mueller: [Constraint Propagation in Mozart](https://publikationen.sulb.uni-saarland.de/bitstream/20.500.11880/25775/1/TobiasMueller_ProfDrGertSmolka.pdf) from 2001 in English language, who was also one of the authors of the [FD functor](https://github.com/mozart/mozart2/blob/master/lib/main/cp/FD.oz), FD for Finite Domain, also called FD library, see below.

+Maxime Istasse's master thesis from 2017, [An Oz implementation using Truffle and Graal](https://thesis.dial.uclouvain.be/entities/masterthesis/df736f1e-0021-42f2-b484-f86538a8150b) may provide interesting insights into Mozart's inner workings.

 <br/>